Thomas M. Montgomery: UNOSOM II

 In 1993, Montgomery was designated deputy commander of United Nations Forces in Somalia under Turkish Gen. Çevik Bir, part of the UNOSOM II mission led by Admiral Jonathan Howe.
 Though he was deputy commander, the U.S.-comprised Quick Reaction Force fell under Montgomery's exclusive control.
 However, American special forces in Somalia – including the Delta Force operators and Army Rangers who would later undertake Operation Gothic Serpent – were outside of Montgomery's jurisdiction, instead reporting to Gen. William F. Garrison.

 Montgomery was well aware of the dangerous environment in Somalia - his own vehicle had been hit by bullets in April – but he did not anticipate the scale of violence that erupted.
 It had been assumed by Pentagon planners that UN forces in Somalia would face bandits, not centrally directed guerrillas.

 From the beginning, political reticence and miscalculations left UNOSOM II with insufficient troops or equipment to fulfill its mandate, a state of affairs that emboldened local militias.
+Montgomery was the commander of U.S. troops when the Bloody Monday raid took place on 12 July 1993.
+The raid elicited such a strong reaction from Somalis that even forces loyal to Mohamed Farah Aidid's main rival, Ali Mahdi, began displaying open contempt for UNOSOM.
+In an interview with Scott Peterson, he defended the raid, highlighting the discovery of "tactical radios" at the villa.
+The operation faced significant international criticism.
+Frustrated by the backlash, Montgomery told the New York Times that it seemed like Somali militias had the "inalienable right" to attack UNOSOM forces, but it was deemed a "human rights violation" when UNOSOM retaliated.

 In a later interview with Frontline, Montgomery would note that "there were only eight tanks in Mogadishu....they were old American tanks that had been given to the Pakistanis, and of those only four were operational".
 In the middle of September 1993, due to the deteriorating situation in the country and out of what the Washington Post later described as a "pressing concern for the safety of his troops", Montgomery transmitted a classified and urgent request to the Pentagon for heavy armor.
-The request was denied by United States Secretary of Defense Les Aspin due to what Paul Greenberg would characterize as a politically-motivated calculation designed to avoid causing "a stir in Congress".
-Ten days after Montgomery's appeal for tanks was rejected, Somali militiamen killed 18 American soldiers; their timely rescue was foiled by UNOSOM II's lack of armor.
+The request was denied by United States Secretary of Defense Les Aspin due to what Paul Greenberg would characterize as a politically motivated calculation designed to avoid causing "a stir in Congress".
+Ten days after Montgomery's appeal for tanks was rejected, during the Battle of Mogadishu 18 American soldiers were killed; their timely rescue was foiled by UNOSOM II's lack of armor.
 Aspin accepted blame for the disaster and resigned his office.

 Montgomery was subsequently designated commander of Joint Task Force Somalia and given command of the American withdrawal from the country.
 Due to the extremely dangerous situation on the ground, Montgomery pressed to keep a significant U.S. force in Somalia through the final date of redeployment, emphasizing that the last element to depart should be "an Abrams tank with its gun tube pointed toward Mogadishu".